 And what's the best way to make those non-traditional investments?
 Why, with a Self-Directed IRA of course!

 So what do you need for a Self-Directed IRA?
-Money and a custodian.
-Which brings us back to the main point.
+Money, for one thing.
+And a custodian who can help you invest it correctly.
+Which brings us back to the main point...

 The majority of all Self-Directed IRA custodians are non-bank trust companies for the reasons outlined above.

 The Self-Directed IRA custodian or trust company will typically have a banking relationship with a bank who will hold the IRA funds in a special account called an omnibus account, offering each Self-Directed IRA client FDIC protection of IRA funds up to $250,000 held in the account.